NIST Says Nix the Compromised Creds!

 • Credential Stuffing uses known usernames and passwords that have been hacked to get into accounts.
 Since users are likely to use the same credentials such as a particular email address and a meaningful password to them for multiple applications, credential stuffing is quite efficient.
 This year a COMB, or the Compilation of Many Breaches database was discovered with over 3.2 billion username and password combinations that were compiled from previous breaches.
 That data has been available on the dark web for cybercriminals to use as they wish.

-The NIST Special Publication 800-63B, Digital Identity Guidelines: Authentication and Lifecycle Management, recommends that “passwords chosen by users be compared against a “black list” of unacceptable passwords.
+The NIST Special Publication 800-63B, Digital Identity Guidelines: Authentication and Lifecycle Management, recommends that “passwords chosen by users be compared against a “deny list” of unacceptable passwords.
 This list should include passwords from previous breach corpuses, dictionary words, and specific words (such as the name of the service itself) that users are likely to choose.”
 By implementing this type of check against user passwords, you will have put formidable barriers up against the types of password attacks that are most common: brute force attacks, dictionary attacks and credential stuffing.

 OneLogin’s SmartFactor AuthenticationTM can ensure that your users do not use easy-to-guess passwords or credentials that have been stolen from other systems.
 SmartFactor Authentication includes two options that fulfill these NIST recommendations:

-1. Dynamic Password Blacklist
+1. Dynamic Password Deny List

 2. Compromised Credential Check

-Dynamic Password Blacklist
+Dynamic Password Deny List

-Dynamic Password Blacklist enables administrators to prevent users from using particular common passwords as their passwords or even embedded in their passwords.
+Dynamic Password Deny List enables administrators to prevent users from using particular common passwords as their passwords or even embedded in their passwords.
 For example, you can block “password” from being used as well as “password123” or any other password with the word “password” in it somewhere.
 You can also prevent them from using some of their own data such as their first name or the company they work for within their password.

 Compromised Credential Check